 \subsection{Consistency and performance}

-In the previous subsection, we saw that, for the languages we consider, inconsistencies are not driven by poor translation quality.
-What we have not done so far, is look at the actual model accuracies for the tasks.
-Are the consistencies low simply because the model is not able to perform well on this task, and its answers are -- to some extent -- ``random''?
+While we have shown that the model's inconsistency does not stem from poor translation quality, it could still stem from an inability to perform the task, leading to somewhat ``random'' responses on different task versions.
+To investigate this hypothesis we look at the model's accuracies.

-\paragraph{Task accuracies} In \cref{tab:performance} (column $T_{src}$), we report the monolingual task accuracies for the model on both tasks, for all languages.
+\paragraph{Task accuracies.} In \cref{tab:performance} (column $T_{src}$), we report the monolingual task accuracies for the model on both tasks, for all languages.
 Accuracies are generally higher for PAWS-X (with only two class labels) than XNLI (with three class labels).
-In particular, accuracies for German on XNLI are very low. \cref{app:ablations_external} presents the accuracies for various combinations of input data and instruction languages, which reveals that the model struggles with the German instruction for XNLI, rather than the German input data.
+In particular, accuracies for German on XNLI are very low. \cref{app:ablations_external} presents the accuracies for various combinations of input data and instruction languages, which indicate that the model struggles with the German instruction (rather than input) for XNLI.
 Furthermore, the accuracies for English are higher than for other languages.
-While this may not come as a surprise given the predominantly English training data, it does raise an intriguing point in the light of the high translation qualities: if a model is able to perform a particular task (XNLI) in English, and it is able to correctly translate the task into a different language, why is it not able to perform the task at a similar level in that other language and what does that entail?
+While this may not be surprising given the predominantly English training data, it does raise an intriguing point: if a model can perform a particular task in English, and it can correctly translate the task into a different language, why is it not able to perform the task at a similar level in that other language?

 To further investigate this point, we now consider the accuracies of the model on the task using the model's own translation, which we report in \cref{tab:performance} (column $T_{src\rightarrow tgt}$).
-The results confirm our earlier observation that the model does not maintain consistent meaning representations across languages: even though translations are generated by the model itself, and thus should be meaning-preserving according to the model, they lead to differences in performance (compared to the baselines in column $T_{src}$).
+Accuracies for translating either instructions or input sentences only can be found in \cref{app:all_internal_accuracies}.
+The results confirm our earlier observation that the model does not maintain consistent meaning representations across languages: even though translations are generated by the model itself and thus should be meaning-preserving according to the model, they lead to differences in performance (compared to the baselines in column $T_{src}$).